 Property Ownership Structure

 How real property is titled determines how it passes at death.
-Property held as joint tenancy with right of survivorship passes directly to the surviving joint owner outside of probate.
+Property held in a revocable living trust passes according to the trust’s instructions, privately and outside of probate.
+Property held as joint tenancy with right of survivorship passes directly to the surviving joint owner outside of probate, though this approach has tradeoffs around control, creditor exposure, and tax basis.
 Property held as tenancy in common does not automatically pass to the co-owner and instead goes through the estate.
-Property held in a revocable living trust passes according to the trust’s instructions.

 This is not an area to change without legal guidance.
 How property is titled can affect estate taxes, creditor protections, capital gains calculations at death, and eligibility for certain state property tax benefits.
+For most families, transferring real property into a properly funded living trust delivers the strongest combination of privacy, control, and probate avoidance.
 If you are unsure how your property is titled, a real estate attorney or estate planning attorney can review the deed and advise on whether a change makes sense.

 How to Reduce Probate Stress